Craig Hilliard

-Craig Hilliard (born 28 January 1957 in Melbourne) is a leading Australian athletics coach and was appointed Head Coach of the Australian Athletics Team in 2015.
+Craig Hilliard (born 28 January 1957 in Melbourne) is a leading Australian athletics coach and was Head Coach of the Australian Athletics Team 2015 to 2018.

 Athletics career

 Hilliard is a former 110m and 400m hurdler.
 At the 1973-74 Australian Junior Championships, he finished second in the Men's 400m hurdles.
 Junior T & F In September 2015, Hilliard still held nine Old Scotch athletics records, including under 17, under 18, under 19, under 20 and open 110m hurdles, all set in the mid-1970s.
 He retired from competitive athletics in 1982 after his fourth knee operation and turned to coaching.

 Coaching career

 After leaving Scotch College, Hilliard completed a Bachelor of Applied Science - Physical Education at Phillip Institute of Technology and Graduate Diploma of Sports Science at Rusden State College.

 Prior to being appointed an athletics coach with the Australian Institute of Sport in 1982, Hillard was a physical education teacher at Ivanhoe Grammar School.
-Whilst at the AIS (1982-2013), he personally coached athletes that had won 11 gold, 12 silver and two bronze at open major championships including the Olympic Games, the Commonwealth Games, the World Championships, World Indoors and the World Race Walking Cup.
+Whilst at the AIS (1982–2013), he personally coached athletes that had won 11 gold, 12 silver and two bronze at open major championships including the Olympic Games, the Commonwealth Games, the World Championships, World Indoors and the World Race Walking Cup.
 Notable athletes coached by Hilliard at the AIS include: